 - didn’t have a previous will, their estate will be divided according to BC law, or

-- had another will, then their most recent will — made when they were mentally capable — is valid.
+- had another will, then their most recent valid will — made when they were mentally capable — applies

 If you’re thinking of leaving a spouse or child out of your will, or leaving them less than they might reasonably expect, see a lawyer.
-Our information on preparing a will and estate planning (no. 176) explains this in more detail.
+Our information on making a will and estate planning explains this in more detail.

 This information applies to British Columbia, Canada